Sparta-9/SimpleBlockchain/README.md

 # SimpleBlockchain
-This will replicate a simple block chain program using C++
+This will replicate a simple block chain program using Python